CyberTrainingExercise/Hexfall/README.md

 ### Expected Design

-The CTX is designed such that the leader will have to balance both domains simultaneously.
+The CTX is designed such that the Leader will have to balance both domains simultaneously.
 The land domain will have sporadic action while the cyber domain will remain more stable, with one main path to completion.

-The CTX admin, whoever is administering it, will be tasked with augmenting it to fit their specific location.
+The Admin will be tasked with augmenting it to fit their specific location.
 The situtational diagram found in `SituationalDiagram_Det538` is designed specifically for Detachment 538 and their available space.
 When you augment the scenario, please keep the following in mind:

 1. The cyber domain should be as easy to complete as possible, while still retaining the wow factor of taking down a darknet website.
     - Let them feel like they're flying, but make sure they don't crash
 2. The land domain should be sporadic, incorporate additional measures to challenge them constantly.
-    - An example of a way to do this is adding to the Rules of Engagement (ROEs): "You must take all causualties back to base to perform any medical treatment."
-This forces the cadets out of the safety of the newly captured enemy base.
-This will give more opportunity for OPFOR to attack and will also create a more dynamic and stressful situation.
-    - Another example would be to turn off the lights in the Hexfall HQ (and add an ROE so they can't turn them back on).
-This forces them to act in low light and increases the enviromental stressors.
+    - Don't break them, but keep them challenged and engaged.

 Augment the scenario as you see fit.